by Collyn Rivers

 The Amp-fibian 15-10 amp adaptor.
 A standard 15 amp supply cable is plugged into the receptacle (left) that is then sealed by a waterproof cover.

 If seeking to power an RV at home, you can use that adaptor – or have a licensed electrician install a 15 amp power outlet socket.

 The RV supply cables requirements apply now also to their general use.)

 RV Supply cables – tagging

 Occupational Health, Safety and Welfare Regulations include provisions for protecting staff.
 These include regularly inspecting and testing electrical equipment and supply cable.
 This latter activity is known as ‘tagging’.
-It generally enforced by travel trailer parks and RV rally organisers.
+It generally enforced by caravan parks and RV rally organisers.

 None of the above legally requires users’ cables to be tagged.
-Some travel trailer parks, however, enforce it.
+Some caravan parks, however, enforce it.
 There is currently no legal requirement for them to do so.
 That may, however, be conditional for insurance cover.
-A travel trailer park can, however, enforce this as a condition of entry.
+A caravan park can, however, enforce this as a condition of entry.